 The following is based on a true story.
 Pseudonyms are used for protecting our client’s identity.

 About two years ago in 2017 one of the principals of a family owned commercial insurance agency with more than 100 years of history came to me for the whole 9-yards of rebranding.
 We first started with market research about the types of insurance it focused on, their clientele profile and their agency’s own whys, hows, and history.
 We boiled it all down into a one-page foundational Brand DNA™ Script, created its new tagline and a secondary logo.
-We then turned the Brand DNA™ Script into a video and created a new website with the insurance agency’s brand messaging.
+We then turned the Brand DNA™ Script into a video and created a new website with the insurance agency’s brand messaging & brand survival.